tudo-seal/clsp-python/README.md

 This corresponds to each type in the form x → y where x and y are numbers and x > y.

-Further examples can be found in the examples.
+Further examples can be found in the tests folder.